caddyserver/website/src/docs/markdown/signature-verification.md

 # Signature Verification

-CI/CD release artifacts are now signed using project Sigstore technology, which issues certificates containing details about the subject to whom the certificate is issues amongst others.
+CI/CD release artifacts are now signed using project [Sigstore](https://www.sigstore.dev/) technology, which issues certificates containing details about the subject to whom the certificate is issued.
 You can start by inspecting the certificate used to sign your artifact of choice.
-The certificates are base64 encoded, so you first have to base64 decode it to receive the pem file.
-In the example, we'll work with the `caddy_2.6.0_checksums.txt` artifact and assume *nix environemnt.
+The certificates are base64-encoded, so you first have to base64-decode it to receive the PEM file.
+In this example, we'll work with the `caddy_2.6.0_checksums.txt` artifact and assume a Linux-like environment.

 Start by downloading the the 3 files pertaining to your artifact of choice (i.e. `<the artifact>` which is the actual artifact whose companion signature and certs are to be verified, `<the artifact>.sig` which is the signature of the artifact, and `<the artifact>.pem` is the certificate descending from the root cert by Fulcio by Sigstore).
 Then base64 decode the downloaded `.pem` file to the armored version: